tobek/laminae/notes.md

 infinite jest example sentences (does he ever list things, other things, and more things?)

+try harder. lyrical and concise and unexpected, like that GPT-3 example ha. going just a little further than expected, like The Angel of Doubt

+can i add tension and mystery? what makes the reader what to keep reading?

 - bird's eye
     + review todo ideas for shape and texture and philosophy
     + search textbase for trinym